Mattel

 Mattel Consumer Discretionary Index

-MAT vs Market: Mattel has underperformed the market marginally by -2.75% over the past year.
+MAT vs Market: Mattel has significantly underperformed the market by -15.14% over the past year.

 Stable price: MAT is not significantly more volatile than the rest of the market on "NASDAQ" over the last 3 months, with typical variations of +/- 5% per week.